Global Project Management

-An added challenge for the project manager is that team members from different backgrounds have their own perception of the role a project manager plays.
+An added challenge for the project manager is that team members from different backgrounds have their own perceptions of the role a project manager plays.

 The PM should appreciate local diversity and use it to strengthen the working of the project.
 Many times, having a local manager at each geographical location helps to move the project along smoothly as physical distance often causes difficulties in communication leading to oversensitivity and underperformance.
-In addition, across cultures the understanding of project deadlines and constraints vary.
+In addition, across cultures, the understanding of project deadlines and constraints varies.

 It is prudent for the PM to do his/her homework into familiarizing themselves with these adaptations and have a local single point of contact.
 This person will facilitate and manage tasks at an insular level, thereby keeping the overall project/program under control.